DataDog/hiring-engineers/answers.md

 <img src="./screenshots/Dashboard MyMetric.png" width="500" height="332" alt="_DSC4652"></a>

 ## Any metric from the Integration on your Database with the anomaly function applied.

-Struggled quite a bit with the exact syntax of the function call here, as I had not looked closer at the UI (or docs), only API.
-Couldn't find API documentation for the anomaly function, only the anomaly Monitor.

-At some point I stumbled upon a section which told me I could export JSON from the UI, if I created the widget there first (...).
-This was "unfortunately" the same query as I had put together myself at this point, but nice to know it was correct.

-On a side note, the UI was surprisingly easy and feature full.
-Good to know!

-In the end the issue turned out to be shortage of quotation mark levels in the shell script file.
-Oh, the little things.
-This is when I exported the JSON parts from the shell script.
-Issue solved and all was well.
-Yay!

 Added 2 widgets.
 The DB container does nothing, so we can't actually see the fancy anomaly graph feature.
 I took the liberty of adding a mymetric widget with the anomaly function applied as well.